aimms/documentation/webui/dialog-grid-pages.rst

 Adding a dialog grid page is similar to adding a page or side panel.

-When using the App Manager, click on the insert option "Add Grid Layout Dialog Page" and give the new dialog grid page any name you desire.
+When using the App/Page Manager, click on the insert option "Add Grid Layout Dialog Page" and give the new dialog grid page any name you desire.
 Note that you cannot give it a name which you have already used for other pages, side panels or dialog pages.

 .. image:: images/dpG_add_new.png
 			:align: center

-Dialog pages can be added to any level in the page tree, just like a normal page.
-Unlike Pages, Dialog pages do not appear in the Menu (navigation) and can only be accessed via the page manager.
-Dialog pages have the same options as a page or side panel, i.e. Rename, Delete, etc. You can also move the dialog pages the same way pages can be moved.
+Dialog grid pages can be added to any level in the page tree, just like any other type of page.
+Unlike pages or grid pages, dialog (grid) pages do not appear in the navigation Menu and can only be accessed via the App/Page Manager, where they have the same options as a page or side panel, i.e. Rename, Delete, etc. You can also move the dialog (grid) pages at a different location within the pages tree in the usual way.

-You can chose a size for the dialog page, the dimension for which are:
+For a dialog grid page you can chose a standard size from the three opions - Small, Medium, or Large, the dimensions of which are as follows:

 #.
 Small: Width = 3 Columns, Height = 2 Rows.
 Here you can fit widgets with dimensions that add up to 3 columns and 2 rows, e.g. 1 widget with width = 3 columns or less and height = 2 rows or less OR 2 widgets with width = 3 columns or less and height = 1 row.